 A well-maintained roof helps in preventing ice dams, which can form when snow melts and refreezes at the roof’s edge.
 Ice dams can cause water to seep into your home, leading to water damage and mold growth.
 By ensuring your roof is in good shape, you can mitigate the risks associated with winter weather.

-In addition to inspections, consider cleaning your gutters and downspouts to ensure proper drainage.
+In addition to inspections, consider hiring professionals to clean your gutters to ensure overall property safety, gutter lifespan, offer eco-friendly disposal and downspouts for proper drainage.
 Clogged gutters can lead to water accumulation and potential roof damage.
 By taking these preventive measures, you can extend the lifespan of your roof and maintain the structural integrity of your home.

 Read Also: Winter Bucket List